 The logger is designed to be easy to deploy in many environments.
 Follow the guidelines and steps in this section for deploying the logger.

 Guidelines for Deploying the Logger in a Well

-The HOBO MX2001 logger top-end unit (MX2001-TOP) is IP67 rated; it is weatherproof, but should not be considered waterproof.
+The HOBO MX2001 logger top-end unit (MX2001-TOP) is IP67 rated; it is weatherproof, but not waterproof.
 It is not rated for continuous, humidity-saturated environments.